carinachu22/cryptohackerz/README.md

 4. Ciphertext: NCQXMIF GBVT HYDBQFBG DCQT <br />

 <h3><b>Intended Solution:</b></h3>
-1. Using cipher: V, figure out that it is a Vignere cipher
+1. Using cipher: V, figure out that it is a Vignere cipher <br />
-2. Find the key for the cipher
+2. Find the key for the cipher <br />
-3. Use the key to decrypt the ciphertext
+3. Use the key to decrypt the ciphertext <br />

 ## Challenge 3
 <h3><b>Story:</b></h3>